learn-co-curriculum/uci-mod-5-assessment/README.md

    errors, and confirm in the console that the pets and owners have been created with the proper relations.

+2. Create index and show pages for pets and owners and allow for the additional routes.
+Add the appropriate controller actions as you build the views based discussed in the next steps.

-2. On the pets index page, a pet's name should link to that pet's show page.
+3. The pets index page should list all pets, with each pet's name linking to that pet's show page.

-3. The pet show page should include the pet's name (eg. 'Harpo'), description (eg. 'Long-haired dachshund, gray and white'), and the pet's owner.
+4. The pet show page should include the pet's name (eg. 'Harpo'), description (eg. 'Long-haired dachshund, gray and white'), and the pet's owner.
 The owner's name should link to the owner show page.

-4. The owner show page should have the owner's name, address and all of their pets.
+5. The owner show page should have the owner's name, address and all of their pets.
+Each pet should link to that pet's show page.

+6. The owners index page should list all owners, each name linked to that owner's show page.

-5. As a visitor to the website, I should be able to create a new pet with her name and description.
+7. Visitors to the website should be able to create new pets using a form to input the pet's name and description

-6. The form should also allow each pet to be created with **only one of the existing owners**.
+8. The form for creating a new pet should also allow each pet to be created with **only one of the existing owners**.

-7. Make sure no two pets have the same name.
+**Note:** Make sure no two pets have the same name

 ## BONUS TO BE COMPLETED IF EVERYTHING ELSE IS DONE

-Add a filter to the index view of the pets.
+Add a filter to the **index** view of the pets.
 This will allow the visitor to search for an existing owner and display all the pets with that owner on the same view page.